Energy-positive soaring using transient turbulent fluctuations: Results and Discussion

-Over time scales much longer than than $\SI{1}{s}$, since $v$ remains comparable to $v_c$, energy extracted from the flow is primarily converted to potential energy (see SM.VII).
-We thus use the climb rate $c$ (Fig.~\ref{fig:frozen}) of the gliders to measure the efficiency of energy extraction.
-We simulate gliders that execute random actions and gliders that have full information of the flow to obtain lower ($c_{\min}$) and upper bounds ($c_{\max}$) respectively of the climb rate.
-The efficiency of energy extraction is defined as $\eta(c)=(c-c_{\min})/(c_{\max}-c_{\min})$.
 The efficiency estimates the value provided by global knowledge of the flow versus the local information acquired along the glider's path.
 Gliders with full information of this frozen flow show positive climb rates $c_{\max} = \SI{0.5}{m/s}$, implying that energy-positive flight is feasible if gliders have sufficient information and the flow has sufficiently long correlations.
-Gliders that use partial information---i.e., the measured wind velocities along their past trajectory---also show positive climb rates (Fig.~\ref{fig:frozen}, SM.VII) with $\eta = 0.77, 0.81$ for memory sizes $M = 20,50$ respectively.
+Gliders that use partial information---i.e., the measured wind velocities along their past trajectory---also show positive climb rates (Fig.~\ref{fig:frozen}, \ref{tab:climb_rate}) with $\eta = 0.77, 0.81$ for memory sizes $M = 20,50$ respectively (\ref{tab:efficiency}).
 The information is stored in the memory every $\Delta t=\SI{0.5}{s}$ and the memory duration is $t_m=M\Delta t$.